MichalDulemba/UdacitySelfdrivingCarNanoDegree/term2/p5 - MPC controller/README.md

 ## MPC with latency
 There were two ways to incorporate latency - before calculating points and after.
-First method is in theory more accurate but second worked properly.
+First method is in theory more accurate but second worked for me properly.

 To incorporate latency I used equations: